pcfreak30/skyd/doc/api/index.html.md

 The performance stats fields are not protected by a compatibility promise, and may change over time.

+**registrystats**
+Contains some stats about the skynet registry.

+**readprojectpX** | uint64
+The Xth percentile of the execution time of all successful read registry projects.

 ## /skynet/addskykey [POST]
 > curl example